 Another added bonus is that Moab Brewery keeps the prices reasonable despite it being in a tourist town.
 You can easily get a gourmet burger for under ten bucks!

 Not a drinker?
 No problem!
 They also create their own gelato which hits the spot after a day or days in the desert!
 Moab Brewery is perfect!

 Silly name aside, this was a staple when venturing to Moab as a college kid.

 With great breakfast, lunch, and coffee options, this was often the best place to recover after a weekend of camping.
 I’ve always enjoyed the cute artsy coffee shop vibe and reasonable prices, especially as a college kid.

-Grab a coffee and feel yourself revive after a night outside like I have done over several Moab adventures!
+Grab a coffee and feel yourself revive after a night outside as I have done over several Moab adventures!
 It’s just what you need to get back out and about for the rest of your day.

 So, there you have it.
 Here are my tips to do Moab the right way from a former Utah resident.

 Are you heading down to this red rock wonderland anytime soon?
 What are your plans for your trip?
 What things do you think shouldn’t be missed when visiting Moab?
 Let me know in the comments!